Abdo-ox/transcendence/README.md

   - docker
   - docker compose
 ### installation
-  - clone the repo at your machine or download its zip file
+  - clone the repo at your machine or download its zip file and decompress it
-  - run this command `docker-compose up` inside the root directory of the project
+  - run this command ```docker-compose up``` inside the root directory of the project